busbud/coding-challenge-qa-a/README.md

 ## Non-functional requirements

-* Tests are written in javascript
+* Tests are written in javascript, using NodeJS
 * Tests are written against a BDD framework like `mocha`
 * Tests cases describe expected behavior
 * Style guide: https://github.com/busbud/js-style-guide